learninfun/learn-with-ai/contentOri/zh-tw/AI Knowledge Hub/IT/Infrastructure/Virtualization and Containerization/Virtualization and Containerization.md

 Containerization, on the other hand, is a method of running and deploying applications as standalone containers.
 Containers are lightweight, portable, and isolated software packages that package everything an application needs to run, including the code, dependencies, and system libraries.
 Unlike virtual machines, which require a guest operating system, containers run directly on the host operating system, allowing applications to be more isolated from one another.
 Containerization has become increasingly popular in recent years due to its flexibility, scalability, and ease of deployment.
 A popular example of containerization is Docker, which is used to create and run containers on Linux and Windows systems.

-## Keypoint
+## 彙總重點
 {{< ask_chatgpt >}}
-List the key points of Virtualization and Containerization
+條列Virtualization and Containerization的重點
 {{< /ask_chatgpt >}}